-Our team member Maria had a challenge.
+Our friend Maria had a challenge.
 She had to talk at a Basque radio interview.

 She had never done any radio interviews before in any language, and now she had to do one in Basque, a language she had started teaching herself earlier that year.
 And that was not all.

 She had never had any conversation with a native speaker in Basque before!
 This would be her first ever.
 And it would be live on the radio.